PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Uh?
 Pardon me?"

 "I said, get out.
 Abdicate.
-Leave this place.
-And take everyone with you."
+Leave this place, and take everyone with you."

 "I wish that I could," said the Duke, "I never wanted to come to this damp, grey place to begin with."